9dots/tech-and-tape/resources/pedagogy/pedagogical-practices.md

 8. Set up problem pairs (one worked example beside an unsolved problem)

 ### 4. Support
+It pays to give students freedom to practice what they have learned.
+In these cases, the teacher designs effective forms of practice, paces the activities, and motivates students -- in short, the teacher moves into a support role.

 #### ***Preparation***
-1. Preparati on is best suited when there is an authentic context to apply the targeted skill
+1. Preparation is best suited when there is an authentic context to apply the targeted skill
 2. Preparation should be effortful and focused
 3. Preparation should take place in short sessions of intense concentration
 3. Preparation should target specific skills not yet automated